-The story begins in 1943 in a town called Foynes in Ireland.
+The story begins in 1943, in a town called Foynes in Ireland.
 Foynes was an important terminal for flying boats back then.
-Especially in World War 2, the importance got bigger.
-Late one night in the winter of 1943 a flight departed Foynes for Botwood, Newfoundland.
-After flying for several hours in bad weather conditions, the Captain made the decision to return to Foynes and await better conditions.
-A Morse code message was sent to the control tower at Foynes to inform them of their return.
-Staff were contacted to return to work and when the flight landed they were brought to the Airport Restaurant for food and drink to warm them.
+Especially in World War 2, it just became more important.
+One late night in the winter of 1943, a flight departed from Foynes for Botwood, Newfoundland.
+After flying for several hours in bad weather conditions, the captain had to make the decision to return to Foynes and wait for better weather conditions.
+A message with Morse code was sent to the control tower at Foynes to inform of their return.
+The staff was noticed to return to work.
+When the flight landed, passengers were brought to the airport restaurant to have some warm food and beverage.

 First, the glass is warmed by adding hot water for 5-10 seconds.
-Sugar and whiskey is added and mixed to dissolve the sugar.
+Syrup and whiskey is added.
+Make sure that Demerara syrup has all sugar dissolved in it.
 Then coffee is added until 1-2 fingers off the rim.
-Mixing is essential in order to fully dissolve the sugar.
-No one would sugar particles while drinking.
-Lastly cream is added slowly on the top of coffee by using the back of a spoon.
+Lastly freshly whipped heavy cream is added slowly on the top of coffee by using the back of a spoon.

 Coffee + whiskey should be heaven !!